7 Wonders Score Calculator

 FAQ:

-Does this calculate science symbols for me?
+Does it calculate science symbols or guild card effects?

 Glossary: